flancian/garden/podman.md

 Builds an 'agora' container if there is a [[Dockerfile]] in the path.
 If you want to force a 'clean' build, pass `--no-cache`; I needed this in the [[Agora Dockerfile]] because I was using `git clone` and this was failing to pull in the latest revisions.

-Then:
+Then to run one interactively:

 ```
 podman run -it agora
 ```

-To run one interactively, or:
+Or to run one detached (server like):

 ```
 podman run -dt --name agora agora
 ```

-To start one detached.
 Then you can:

 ```
 podman attach agora